spacepy/spacepy/Doc/source/install.rst

 The simplest way from zero to a working SpacePy setup is:

   1. Install the `Anaconda <https://docs.anaconda.com/anaconda/>`_ Python
      environment.
-Python 3 is recommended (as is, usually, 64-bit).
+Python 3 is strongly recommended (64-bit is recommended).
   2. ``pip install --upgrade spacepy``

 If you are familiar with installing Python packages, have particular